 Section 3 Quorum

 A quorum of an annual meeting or a special meeting shall consist of twenty-five percent (25%) of the voting members registered at the meeting including not less than two (2) Board members.

+Section 4 Electronic Meetings

+The Board of Directors and all committees and subcommittees shall be authoried to meet by telephone conference or through other electronic communications media so long as all the members may simultaneously hear each other and participate during the meeting.

+Section 4.
+Communication

+All communication required in these bylaws, including meeting notices, may be sent electronically.

-ARTICLE VIII COMMITTEES
+ARTICLE VIII X COMMITTEES

 The Board of Directors shall establish committees as deemed necessary to aid the NDSRT in carrying on its activities; such committees shall be responsible to the Board of Directors and may be altered or eliminated at any time by the Board of Directors.